JC Travels: Top Tips for Flying Solo

 The one thing I always hate when flying solo is the constant battle of having to take all your stuff with you everywhere.
 You can’t just dump your bags then run to the loo or to pick up a bottle of water, every time you need to pack it all up then trek across.
 I’d always recommend going for a backpack over any kind of shoulder or satchel as then you will have both hands free whenever needed.

-Also try not to overpack!
+Also, try not to overpack!
 Having to try and stuff a heap of things into a backpack every time you take anything out is a right pain.
 Pack light as you will appreciate not having to carry a giant pack on your back.
+Something I’d always recommend packing if you suffer from anxiety when you fly, is some cbd in whichever form you prefer.
+Due to the liquid restrictions, it might be best to choose some cbd cartridges that you can use in a vaping pen, and vape at regular intervals before you board to keep your worrying under control.

 Ask for help